pofagyalu/github-crash-course/README.md

 # Important instructions

-This a is a demo repository fir practicing Git & GitHub
+This a is a demo repository for practicing Git & GitHub